Twisting cochains and higher torsion: Introduction

 In Section \ref {sec6:supercommutator rules}, we view the endomorphism valued differential forms as operators on the vector bundle in the standard way to obtain flat superconnections.
 In the last section \ref {sec8: another method} we show that a flat superconnection is the differential in a cochain complex which is dual to Brown's twisted tensor product.
 Going backwards, the second to last section \ref{sec7: Chen's iterated integrals} explains how superconnections can be integrated over $1$ and $2$ simplices using Chen's iterated integrals to give the beginning of a simplicial twisting cochain.
 Complete details for integration of superconnections over arbitrary simplices can be found in \cite{IgIterated}.

-This completes this summary of this paper which is a summary of the longer paper \cite{IgComplexTorsion} which summarizes the book \cite{IgBookOne}.

 I would like to thank Bernard Keller whose lectures and comments lead me the work of my colleague Ed Brown.
 I thank Ed Brown for many useful conversations about the topics in this paper.
 I also thank Jim Stasheff for his support and encouragement and for numerous helpful comments on several versions of this paper and I also want to thank Jonathan Block for explaining his sign conventions to me.
 This was very helpful for getting the correct signs in \cite{IgIterated} and I have changed the signs in this paper accordingly.
+Finally, I would like to thank the anonymous referee for numerous suggestions for improving this paper.